gerardbm/atomic/README.md

 " It disables the bold text in vim modes call airline#parts#define_accent('mode', 'black')
 ```

+For better contrast, install the plugin [vim-atomic](https://github.com/gerardbm/vim-atomic) and set by default the atomic colorscheme.
+If it's not installed, it will use the colors of your current colorscheme.
+If it's installed, vim-airline-atomic will be adapted to the current atomic mode (Dark, Night, Light) automatically.

 Make sure you have the Powerline fonts installed.